 Most team-ups involve a collective external goal, such as:

 - Save the world

 - Find the treasure

 To give the team-up more emotional weight, it should also include something internal.

-Finch has the intelligence, Reese has the physical skill.
+But Finch is physically handicapped.
+He walks with a limp.
+He is not fast or strong.
+He does not have the means of protecting the people he cares about.
+He has all this knowledge and no way of acting on it.
+Reese does.
 They need each other to get what they want, and their motivation gives them an understanding vital to the development of their friendship.

 Judgements are a good way to reveal depth to all participants.